AnaLuisaCarvalho/estagio_lomac_sim/README.md

-# Geant4TileFCC
+# LIP Summer Internship 2020 - LOMAC simulation

-Geant 4 application to simulate experimental setup to test FCC calorimeter tile light yield response
+Geant 4 application to simulate experimental setup to test calorimeter tile light yield response

 ## How to get the code